Art History

 Exhibition History

-Aleksandra Mir’s original collages were exhibited internationally in galleries and museums, performed live at art festivals and appeared in the Catholic shop window in Palermo, Sicily, where these works originated.
-And now you can also collect prints for your own home gallery wall!
+Aleksandra Mir’s original collages were exhibited internationally in galleries and museums, performed live at art festivals and appeared in the Pantaleone Catholic shop window in Palermo, Sicily, where they originated.

 God is design